Bring Penetration Testing Data into Tenable Exposure Management

 Step 1: Prepare and Standardize Data

-Ensure your penetration testing data is formatted correctly before ingestion.
+Ensure you format your penetration testing correctly before ingestion.

-Supported file formats: Findings must be structured in CSV or Excel (.xlsx) format.
+• Supported file formats: Make sure to structure your findings in CSV or Excel (.xlsx) format.
 You may also upload a ZIP file containing a single CSV or Excel file.

 Tip: Ask your penetration testing provider to deliver raw data in one of these formats alongside their traditional PDF report.